Huaibei Anhui, China Travel Guide

 Being in the northern part of Anhui, Huaibei's food tends towards stronger flavors and incorporates wheat products more prominently than rice-based dishes.

 Fresh bamboo shoots, various mushrooms, local game, vegetables, poultry, freshwater fish, and ham.
-Wheat products like noodles, dumplings, and steamed buns are common staples.
+Wheat items such as noodles, dumplings, and steamed buns are common staples.

 Pungent, slightly spicy, and savory notes.
 Some dishes achieve a balance of sweet and sour.
 Brown sauce made from fermented soybeans, vinegar, ginger, garlic, and scallions are common.

-Dishes show slight variations in spice levels or specific preparation methods across districts, but generally adhere to northern Anhui culinary characteristics.
+Dishes show slight variations in spice levels or specific cooking methods across districts, though for the most part adhere to northern Anhui culinary characteristics.

-A local specialty, these stir-fried noodles combine various meats and vegetables.
+A local specialty, these stir-fried noodles combine various animal protein and vegetables.

 Widely available at local eateries and street food stalls.